Watch: The Health Minister to provide coronavirus update

 Health minister Nadine Dorries has become the first MP to be diagnosed with coronavirus.The Conservative MP confirmed she was self-isolating after testing positive, while officials were working to identify how she came into contact with the virus.
 In a statement on Tuesday evening, Ms Dorries said:...

 Ireland’s health minister has said the coronavirus outbreak in the country will become “very serious”, adding there is a moderate to high risk it could...
-Belfast Telegraph Also reported by •Mid-Day •New Zealand Herald
+Belfast Telegraph Also reported by •Hindu •Mid-Day •New Zealand Herald

 Tweets about this